mattevans/dinero/README.md

 dinero is a [Go](http://golang.org) client library for accessing the Open Exchange Rates API (https://docs.openexchangerates.org/docs/).

-Upon request of forex rates these will be cached (in-memory), keyed by base currency.
+Any forex rates requested will be cached (in-memory), keyed by base currency.
 With a customisable expiry window, subsequent requests will use cached data or fetch fresh data accordingly.

 Installation
 -----------------